Prem-Duvvapu/Namaste-React-Course/README.md

 - **6.4 useEffect**
   1. This is called after the component is rendered.
+  2. If there is no dependency array, it will be called on every render.
+  3. If there is an empty dependency array, it will be called on initial render(only once).
+  4. If there is dependency in dependency array, everytime the dependency changes the useEffect will be called.
+  5. Always be called after initial render.

 - **6.5 Shimmer UI**
   For better User Experience(UX)